boekenbox/gitbook-beta/setup-and-general-settings/general-settings/other-global-settings/gui-settings.md

 {% tabs %}
 {% tab title="Description" %}
-Set this to true to show GUI network traffic requests in Gunbot logs.
+Set this to true to show GUI network traffic requests in bitRage logs.

 Can be useful for debug purposes.
 {% endtab %}